 Insolvency Matters During COVID: New Challenges for the Courts

-Stuart Mitchell and Allan Nackan discuss an instance where Farber acted as both Trustee and Receiver when dealing with a landlord to resolve a legal quandary.
+Stuart Mitchell and Allan Nackan discuss an instance where B. Riley Farber acted as both Trustee and Receiver when dealing with a landlord to resolve a legal quandary.
 Read more